 Environmental Engineering, Surfactant-enhanced washing and flushing of contaminated soils and sediments, Treatment and management of metal-contaminated soils, sediments and wastes, Bioremediation, Physical, chemical and biological treatment of wastewater, Biological treatment of air.

-Associate Vice-President, Research (Development and Outreach) and Associate Professor, Geography, Planning and Environment
+Professor and Associate Vice-President, Research (Development and Outreach), Geography, Planning and Environment

 Indigenous stewardship; Traditional Ecological Knowledge; Indigenous conservation and protected areas; traditional fisheries; seaweed harvesting; ethno-geomorphology